Bizzaro/x230-osx/README.md

 # Thinkpad X230 Clover Config for macOS 10.12 ~ 10.12.5

-**View 10.13 Branch to learn how to install High Sierra Public Beta.**
+**View ThinkPad-X230-macOS-10.13 Repository to learn how to install High Sierra Public Beta.**

 **Run macOS Sierra on your ThinkPad X230**